kevinsullivan/cs2120f22/README.md

   - Search for and select *Clone Repository in Container Volume*
   - Paste in the GitHub URL of your new clone as the argument.
   - If you're asked to choose something, select *unique repository*.
 - Now wait while your environment is built.
-You can click in the lower right to see the build process if you want.
+You can click the *Starting Dev Container* link in the lower right to see the build process if you want.
 Wait for the building activity to end and for your environment to "boot up" before taking any further actions.
 There is a status bar at the bottom of the screen that reflects build processes status and activities.
 - Check to see that everything is working
-  - Open the test.lean file (src/test/leantest.lean)
+  - Open the lean_test.lean file (src/test/leantest.lean) and check that the conditions described therein are satisfied.
-  - Check that the conditions described therein are satisfied.
+  - Open the python_test.py file (src/test/hello.lean), check for an arrown in the upper right to run the HelloWorld program, and run it.
 - Configure git on your new containerized operating system
   - Open a new Terminal window in VSCode
   - Issue the following commands, filling in your details as appropriate